-Write any capital gains or losses, other than business capital gains or losses, that you received from the sale of real property or tangible personal property located in Illinois at the time of the sale or exchange.
+Write any capital gains or losses, other than business capital gains or losses, you received from the sale of real property or tangible personal property located in Illinois at the time of the sale or exchange.
 Nonbusiness capital gains or losses that resulted from your sale of intangibles are not taxed by Illinois.

-Capital gains or losses that you received as part of a business conducted in Illinois are taxed by Illinois.
-If you received your business income or loss
+Capital gains or losses you received as part of a business conducted in Illinois are taxed by Illinois.
+If the business was conducted

-- entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of your capital gain or loss, and include the amount from Line 3 of the worksheet.
+- entirely in Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of your capital gain or loss, and include the amount from Line 3 of the worksheet.